 From 2012 – 2018 Emily was a member of the ensemble of the Semperoper Dresden.
 While at the Semperoper Emily was heard as Katja in Die Passagieren,Pamina in die Zauberflöte, Violetta in La Traviata, Musetta in La Boheme, Micaela in Carmen, Gretel in Hänsel und Gretel, Adele in Die Fledermaus, Fiordiligi in Cosi fan tutte, Bubikopf in Kaiser von Atlantis, the title role of Regina under the batan of Simone Young, and Susanna in their new production of Le Nozze di Figaro conducted by Omer Meir Welber and directed by Johannes Erath.
 This production was then featured at the Sanvonlinna Festival.

-Emily has been the recipient of numerous honors, recently winning first place in the New England Region Metropolitan Opera National Council Auditions.
-She has also won Second Place Awards from the Gerda Lissner and Guilio Gari International Voice Competitions.
-She is a Grant Winner from the Licia Albanese-Puccini Foundation, and an Encouragement Grant winner from the George London Foundation.She holds a Bachelor of Music degree from McGill University, a Masters degree and Professional Studies Diploma from Mannes College
+Emily has been a recipient of numerous honors, winning first place in the New England Regional Metropolitan Opera National Council Awards, second place awards from the Gerda Lissner and the Guilio Gari International Voice Competitions, third place winner in the Licia Albanese-Puccini Foundation, and an Encouragement Grant from the George London Foundation